 How to Install a Sound Card

 It is recommended that when you are installing a sound card, you remove all of your other hardware, such as a modem, video capture card, other miscellaneous cards and the software drivers that support them.
 You must leave your video card, however.
-Sound cards take up many of your system resources (IRQs, DMAs and I/O Addresses) so they should be allowed to take all they need first.
+Sound cards take up many of your system resources (IRQs - interrupt requests, DMAs - Direct Memory Access, and I/O Addresses - input/output, or port addresses) so they should be allowed to take all they need first.
 Later, after the installation, you can put in the rest of your hardware.

-Remember to take anti-static precautions before handling the Sound card – be sure not to touch any components on the PCB.
+Remember to take anti-static precautions before handling the sound card – be sure not to touch any components on the PCB (printed circuit board).

 After you put the card in the slot, if you have a CD-ROM/DVD drive, you must hook up the audio cable.
 This small cable goes from the analogue audio output of the CD drive to the CD-Audio input on the sound card.
 If you are making the audio cable yourself, you MUST crossover two of the wires, because on the CD-Drive, the pins go Right, Ground, Ground, Left, and on the sound cards the pins go Ground, Right, Ground, Left.
 If you have a CD-ROM that uses an alternative interface to IDE or SCSI, you must also connect the interface cable to the card.